The fantasy genre has the power to transport us to another world. Whether that’s books, films, or art, they ignite our imagination.

 Animals and nature play a strong role in her fantasy work.
 When you look at her work as a whole, you can see a sense of spirituality.
 She implies that all life on earth is intertwined.

 The night sky also features heavily.
-The stars and the planets often take centre stage.
+The stars and the planets often take center stage.
 It gives you the impression she wants to go beyond our terrestrial reality.

 Bella Kotak is a fine art photographer that has a big fantasy influence.
 Her shots are incredibly detailed and considered.
 The costumes she uses are elaborate and exquisite.